EngBaz/Advanced-GraphRAG/README.md

 - [Implementation](#Implementation)

 ## Introduction
-The project showcases the implementation of a custom chat agent that leverages Langchain, an open-source framework, to interact with users in a conversational manner.
-The agent answers questions related to a specific uploaded document.
-This agent is powered by GPT-4 for natural language understanding and generation.
+The project showcases the implementation of a custom chat assistant that leverages Langchain, an open-source framework, to interact with users in a conversational manner.
+The assistant answers questions related to a specific document and uses GPT-4 for natural language understanding and generation.